Texas jury finds ex-police officer guilty of murdering black teen

 The arrest warrant for Oliver said he and the other officer tried to stop a car at an intersection near the party.
 The other officer broke a passenger window with the butt of his gun.

-Police body camera images showed to jurors indicated that the car was moving away from Oliver when he fired at it.
+Police body camera images showed to jurors indicated that the car was pointed away from the officers and was moving away from Oliver when he fired at it.

 Oliver's defense attorney, Jim Lane, said the vehicle was a threat to Oliver's partner that night and he reacted to save his partner by firing into the car.